usnavy/Navy-Design-Guide/imagery.md

 ### Light

 Natural light sources ensure images have an authentic, unembellished look.
 The composition and narrative is integrated in the lighting situation and is not artificially highlighted.
-Light and shade creates accents in the atmospheric perspective while it can still be used as stylistic devices to tell stories or support ideas.
+Light and shade creates accents in the atmospheric perspective while it can still be used as stylistic devices to tell stories or to support information.

 ![Light Example 1](https://usnavy.github.io/Navy-Design-Guide/img/imagery-examples/lighting-1.JPG "Light Example 1")